____________________________________________________________________________________________________________________________________________

 Organising live – in care is an easy straightforward process.
 After choosing an agency, you (or the individual who needs care) will be required to have an assessment which will allow the agency to create a bespoke care – plan to suit your needs.
 A carer could be with you as soon as 24 – 48 hours after your initial assessment.

 The agency will choose a carer that matches your requirements and personal preferences.
-It’s vital that your carer is a good fit for what you’re looking for, as you will be spending a lot of time with each other!
-You do of course have the option to request another carer if you feel the one that has been chosen for you is not suitable to fulfil your needs.
+It is vital that you and your carer get along well.
+You will be spending a lot of time together, so a good match is essential.
+You always have the option to request another carer.
+Simply ask if you feel the current one is unsuitable for your needs.